 Shan Boody, a clinical sexologist, shared her story of surviving chlamydia in her video.
 She further elaborated on how she contracted the condition.
 She said, “I tested positive for chlamydia.
 How is it possible?
 I had just been tested.
 That’s how I found out that my monogamous relationship was anything but (i).”

 If you are wondering about how to get rid of chlamydia at home, scroll down to the next section to know more!

 Certain home remedies with antibacterial properties might be useful while dealing with the initial stages of the infection.
 If you doubt something is off, you can start with the below home remedies to get rid of chlamydia while you wait to consult your doctor.

-Echinacea is a flowering plant best known to be used as a natural remedy for snake bites, cold, cough, flu, pain, and intestinal upset (6).
-Echinacea has also been found to be effective against STDs, a natural cure for chlamydia and gonorrhea symptoms (7).
-Echinacea extract has been shown to boost immunity and help fight certain bacterial and viral infections.
+Echinacea is a flowering plant best known to be used as a natural remedy for snake bites, cold, cough, flu, pain, and intestinal upset (7).
+Echinacea has also been found to be effective against STDs, a natural cure for chlamydia and gonorrhea symptoms (8).
+Echinacea extract has been shown to boost immunity and help fight certain viral and bacterial infections.
 While it might help you calm certain symptoms of chlamydia, it is best done in conjunction with antibiotics.